joansenent/SwipeLayout/README.md

 # SwipeView

-Library to build your own swipe out item views. this examples are only taken **5 minutes** each.
+This is a library to build your own swipe out item views.
+It takes only **5 minutes** to program the examples below.
-Have a look at demos app available on google play: <https://play.google.com/apps/testing/apps.xenione.com.swipelayout>
+Have a look at the demo app available on google play: <https://play.google.com/apps/testing/apps.xenione.com.swipelayout>

 ## Example of **Both Side Swipe**